Code of Practice

 - The reputation of the notarial profession is safeguarded from the dangers of notaries lending an appearance of legitimacy to a fraudulent transaction, assisting money launderers, terrorists or sanctioned individuals.

 - You take a risk-based approach by managing your notarial practice with regard to the risks of your services being used for money laundering or terrorist financing.

-- You report suspicions of money laundering or terrorist funding promptly to the National Crime Agency or, if appropriate, your notarial Money Laundering Reporting Officer.
+- You report suspicions of money laundering or terrorist funding promptly to the National Crime Agency or, if appropriate, the nominated officer (also known as Money Laundering Reporting Officer) at your firm.

-- You update yourself regularly on developments in anti-money-laundering and anti-terrorism legislation and revisions to the Official AML Guidance as well as updates from OFSI and any amendments to the Criminal Finances legislation.
+- You keep up to date with developments in anti-money-laundering and anti-terrorism legislation and revisions to the Official AML Guidance as well as updates from OFSI and any amendments to the Criminal Finances legislation.

-- You are able to demonstrate from your records that the extent of any customer due diligence measures that you have taken is appropriate taking into account the risks of money laundering and terrorist financing.
+- You are able to demonstrate from your records that the customer due diligence measures you have taken are appropriate taking into account the risks of money laundering and terrorist financing.

 - You comply with any asset-freezing financial sanctions and financial restrictions imposed on individuals, entities, states and industries under United Nations resolutions, EU Regulations, or domestic legislation and with all guidance issued by the Office for Sanctions Implementation (OFSI).

 - You monitor the effectiveness of the controls that you put in place to manage the risks of your practice being used for money laundering or terrorist financing.

 - You ensure that ongoing training is provided to your staff in anti-money-laundering and anti-terrorism measures and, if required, the offences of the facilitation of tax evasion.